simlmx/chickenroll/README.md

 # [Chicken Roll][lff]

-Open source web alternative to the classic board game [Can't Stop][wiki].
+Online game inspired from the classic board game [Can't Stop][wiki].

 Play it at [`lefun.fun`][lff].